 Today we are going to demonstrate how to create and save new data objects using the very convenient REST Console in Backendless.
-We will start by opening our Backendless application and navigating to the REST Console.
-To do this, go to the Backendless Console and select the Data tab.
+The console lets you easily test your REST APIs prior to deployment.

-In this edition of Backendless Spotlight, we visit the Pacific Northwest where a group of local leaders have created an app to guide tourists through an historically significant part of Tacoma, Washington, known as Japantown.
-The app provides a map with important landmarks and places of interest, historic and modern photos of each location, and links to essays and notes compiled by historian Michael Sullivan and writer Tamiko Nimura.
-You can download the app on the Apple App Store and Google Play Store.
+In this edition of Backendless Spotlight, we visit the Pacific Northwest where a group of local leaders has created an app to guide tourists through a historically significant part of Tacoma, Washington, known as Japantown.

-Today we’re going to take another look at security configurations in Backendless.
+Today we’re going to take another look at data security configurations in Backendless.
 In this article, we will talk about how to restrict direct access to your data via API and only expose your custom API endpoints.
-This does not mean you should use some other set of “admin” APIs for data management.
-Instead, it is accomplished by setting up proper security settings.

-As you may have noticed in our release history, the EXTENDED STRING data type was removed almost a year ago.
+As you may have noticed in our release history, the EXTENDED STRING data type was removed from Backendless Database almost a year ago.
 To be precise, it was more a merge of the STRING and EXTENDED STRING data than the removal of the latter.
-This means now you can safely use STRING data type for any kind of characters (including emoji! ????) without worrying if the column would support it.
-In addition, the sorting order for multiple non-Latin languages has been fixed automatically.